lightning/lightning-rfc/07-routing-gossip.md

   - if the specified `chain_hash` is unknown to the receiver:
     - MUST ignore the message.
   - if the `short_channel_id`'s output does NOT have at least 6 confirmations:
+    - MAY accept the message if the output is close to 6 confirmations, in case the receiving node hasn't received the latest block(s) yet.
+    - otherwise:
       - SHOULD ignore the message.
   - otherwise:
     - if `bitcoin_signature_1`, `bitcoin_signature_2`, `node_signature_1` OR
     `node_signature_2` are invalid OR NOT correct: